|GaelMinn Home | Dates: schedule, events | All Class | Tools | Amusements|

 |Summer Workshop | General Announcements | For Current Students | E-zine |Community Education|

-The GaelMinn Gazette, our free monthly e-newsletter of tips on how to be smarter about learning Irish, went out to our list of subscribers on August 25.
+The GaelMinn Gazette, our free monthly e-newsletter of tips on how to be smarter about learning Irish, went out to our list of about 600 subscribers on October 25.
 If you do not subscribe (which would be silly!), you can read the latest issue here.

 And if you like what you see, why not sign up?
 We never share your e-mail, of course.
 And each issue not only has a couple of helpful tips for effective study techniques (described in English, of course) -- of interest to students around the world -- it lists our activities and other events of interest in our region.